 Table of Contents

-In lesson 1 we learned about our TDEE (total daily energy expenditure) and its components.
-Here we will learn how to estimate our TDEE.
-In the next lesson we will see how to use this information to guide the dieting process to help achieve a healthy body weight.
+In lesson 1 I discussed the concept of one’s TDEE (total daily energy expenditure) and its components.
+Here I will discuss how to estimate your TDEE.
+In the next lesson you will see how to use this information to guide the dieting process to help achieve a healthy body weight.

 Several formulas have been derived to estimate one’s TDEE.
-These typically estimate your basal metabolic rate (BMR) and then multiply that by an activity factor based on your lifestyle.
+These typically estimate your basal metabolic rate (“BMR”) and then multiply that by an activity factor based on your lifestyle.
 A few of these formulas include the Harris-Benedict equation, the Mifflin-St. Jeor equation, and the Katch-McArdle equation.
-Katch-McArdle depends on your lean body mass (LBM), not total weight, so you need to be able to estimate your body fat percentage to use this.
+Katch-McArdle depends on your lean body mass (“LBM”), not total weight, so you need to be able to estimate your body fat percentage to use this.
 Practically speaking it does not matter which you use as you are simply generating an estimate.
-If you’d like to use one of these calculators, simply google “TDEE calculator” and choose any of the available links.
+If curious, one recent analysis of several different equations found that the Plucker equations may be the best to estimate the TDEE, though all of the evaluated equations may be off by ~500 calories daily.(Fernández-Verdejo, 2022) Additionally, a recent analysis indicated that equations that incorporate measures of body composition to determine one’s BMR are less accurate, presumably due to inaccuracy in determining one’s body composition.(Macena, 2022) If you’d like to use one of these calculators, simply google “TDEE calculator” and choose any of the available links.
 At the time of me writing this there is a compilation of different formulas here.

 Example: Using the NIH body weight planner, enter: